Practical Ways to Handle the Passage of Time in Fiction

 Whether you’re writing a short story or an epic novel series, fictional time is going to pass during it.

 Obviously enough, fictional time is not the same thing as real time (unless you’re watching 24).
-Your novel might take four hours to read – and cover events that take place over the course of two years.
+Your novel might take four hours to read – and cover events that take place over the course of several months.
+(And it could well take years to write.)

 Why Time in Fiction Can Be Problematic